metacpan/metacpan-cpan-extracted/distros/P/PICA-Data/README.md

 ## match( $path, %options )

-Extract a list of subfield values from a PICA record based on a [PICA::Path](https://metacpan.org/pod/PICA::Path) expression and options.
+Extract the subfield values from a PICA record based on a [PICA::Path](https://metacpan.org/pod/PICA::Path) expression and options (see method `match` of PICA::Path).

 ## values( $path )